NiklasPfister/adaXT/docs/user_guide/model_selection.md

 [Pipeline](https://scikit-learn.org/1.5/modules/generated/sklearn.pipeline.Pipeline.html).

-## Using SearchGridCV with adaXT
+## Using GridSearchCV with adaXT
-Here we introduce the difference when using scikit-learns own DecisionTreeClassifier and adaXTs DecisionTree with the SearchGridCV.
+Here we introduce the difference when using scikit-learn's own DecisionTreeClassifier and adaXT's DecisionTree with the GridSearchCV.
 First, there is the initial setup:

 ```python